 The Center for Health, Intervention, and Prevention

-The Center for Health, Intervention, and Prevention (CHIP) is a multidisciplinary research center dedicated to the study of the dynamics of health risk behavior and processes of health behavioral change in individuals and targeted at-risk populations.
-Since its founding, CHIP researchers have launched major new health behavior change initiatives at the University of Connecticut, including new work in the areas of HIV prevention, medical adherence, diabetes management, cancer prevention, nutrition, pharmacology, substance abuse, obesity, autism, health information technology and other health domains.
-CHIP’s work is increasingly international in scope, with projects underway, or planned, in China, Ethiopia, India, Malaysia, Mozambique, New Zealand, Russia, South Africa, Thailand, Uganda, Ukraine and Vietnam.
+The Center for Health, Intervention, and Prevention (CHIP) is a multidisciplinary research center dedicated to the study of the dynamics of health risk behavior and the processes of health behavioral change in individuals and targeted at-risk populations.
+Since its founding, CHIP researchers have launched major new health behavior change initiatives at the University of Connecticut, including new work in the areas of HIV prevention, medical adherence, diabetes management, cancer prevention, nutrition, pharmacology, substance abuse, obesity, autism, health information technology, and other health domains.
+CHIP’s work is increasingly international in scope, with currently funded or submitted projects (or grants) in Albania, China, Ethiopia, Malaysia, Mozambique, Peru, South Africa, and Thailand, and prior work in India, Russia, Uganda, Ukraine, and Vietnam.

-Jeffrey D. Fisher, Ph.D., CHIP Director and Professor of Psychology
+Jeffrey Fisher, Ph.D., Co-Chair, CHIP Director and Board of Trustees Distinguished Professor of Psychology

-Deborah H. Cornman, Ph.D., Co-Chair, CHIP Associate Director and Research Associate
+Deborah Cornman, Ph.D., Co-Chair, CHIP Associate Director and Research Associate

 Rick Gibbons, Ph.D., Professor of Psychology

 Tania Huedo-Medina, Ph.D., Assistant Professor of Allied Health Sciences

 Crystal Park, Ph.D., Professor of Psychology

 Linda Pescatello, Ph.D., Board of Trustees Distinguished Professor of Kinesiology